localdee/asdf-sd/README.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf global locald-sd latest

-# Now locald-sd commands are available
+# Now sd commands are available
 sd --version
 ```